Complaint Policy & Procedure

 The final response must be sent within 8 weeks of the initial response being raised and will also specify the complainant’s right to appeal with details of the procedure or appropriate body (where applicable) should the customer be unhappy with the decision received.

 If a complainant is still dissatisfied after the complaint has been dealt with, they may contact the MD to appeal for further remedy or to make higher level representation to the Prime Contractor or ESFA.
-For a higher level representation, the complainant will be provided with relevant contact details.
+For higher-level representation, the complainant will be provided with relevant contact details.

 Appeals must be made in writing unless there is some compelling reason not to.